Come early, stay late, repeat.

 It’s 44 feet wide!
 It’s also mounted on an armature so we can store it, intact, in the Plaza’s huge fly loft.

-Because…while eleven days and 80 titles seems like a lot of time and space to play all our favorite films – it’s not.
-We think we’ve done a pretty good job of programming a diverse list of important and classic films, but there’s still plenty of great titles for next year (and the year after, and the year after…)
+Because 11 days and 90 titles seems like a lot of time and space to play all our favorite films – it’s not.
+We think we’ve done a pretty good job of programming a diverse list of important and classic films, but there’s still plenty of great titles for next year (and the year after, and the year after…).

-Nope, don’t even think about bringing your five year old (… or your six, seven, eight…).
-As you’ll see in the Schedule, we may have a few adult-oriented features for which minors are specifically excluded from attending.
-Also, Late Show R-rated films will be monitored for compliance with standard MPAA rating guidelines and we would ask you to use good judgment is what your child should see and how their attendance may impact the enjoyment of others in the theatre.
+Nope, don’t even think about bringing your 5-, 6-, 7-, 8-year old etc. As you’ll see in the Schedule, we may have a few adult-oriented features for which minors are specifically excluded from attending.
+Also, late show R-rated films will be monitored for compliance with standard MPAA rating guidelines.
+We ask you use good judgment in what your child should see and how their attendance may impact the enjoyment of others in the theater.